Plan to rebuild business through change and transformation

 Competitive advantage in recruitment

 There should be an expectation that after an initial return to work and bedding in period, several individuals could look to leave.
-Key employees with highly marketable skills & experience may consider a move to other organisations.
+Key employees with highly marketable skills and experience may consider a move to other organisations.

 You then add the IR35 factor.
 The supply of skilled contractors to drive change and cover skills gaps may not be there.